josenrihernand/github-personal-repo/README_MD_Python_Script.md

 - Python 2.7

+## Prerequisites

-The script uses the following python modules, so, all of them must be installed before execute the script:
+The script uses the following python modules.
+All of them must be installed before execute the script:
 - json
 - requests
 - boto3